dockstore/dockstore/_docs/organizations-and-collections.md

 Once added, the entry will appear on the collection page.
 If a user wants to remove an entry from a collection, they can do so from the collections page.

-The `Current Collections` seciton will now link to the PCAWG collection.
+The `Current Collections` section will now link to the PCAWG collection.
 ![Add to Collection PCAWG](/assets/images/docs/CurrentCollectionsWithPCAWG.png)

 ## Events
 We keep track of events occurring related to organizations and collections and display the important ones in the `events` tab of the organization.
-Only a subset of all events are shown.
 ![Events](/assets/images/docs/Events.png)